Embernet-ai/codesys_arm_64/README.md

 kubectl scale deployment/codesys-arm32 -n codesys --replicas=2
 ```

-**Reality Check**: For PLC applications, you typically run a single replica.
-Multiple replicas are useful for redundancy, but please don't blame me when your state management becomes a nightmare.
+**Reality Check**: For PLC applications, you typically run a single replica per customer.
+Multiple replicas are useful for HA/redundancy, but please don't blame me when your state management becomes a nightmare.

 ### Persistent Storage